-- B. After receiving an Interconnection Agreement from the EPS Operator, the Interconnection Customer shall have thirty (30) Business Days to sign and return the Interconnection Agreement. - C. The Interconnection Agreement must be signed by the Interconnection Customer and include a signed certification from a professional engineer that the interconnection meets the specifications established through regulations by the Energy Bureau and that the same was completed according to the laws, regulations, and rules applicable to interconnections. - D. If the Interconnection Customer does not sign the Interconnection Agreement or request an extension pursuant to these Regulations, within thirty (30) Business Days, the Interconnection Application shall be deemed withdrawn. - E. The EPS Operator shall provide the Interconnection Customer an executed Interconnection Agreement within two (2) Business Days after receiving a signed Interconnection Agreement from the Interconnection Customer. - F. The EPS Operator shall install (if necessary) and configure any meters required for operation of the Generating Facility within twenty (20) working days after the Interconnection Customer signs the executed Interconnection Agreement, provided that the Interconnection Application included such a request, - G. After the Interconnection Agreement is signed by the Parties, the interconnection of the Microgrid shall proceed under the provisions of the Interconnection Agreement, except to the extent these Regulations remain applicable, including, but not limited to, Section 5.04, Section 5.06, Section 5.07, Section 5.11 and Article 6.
+- E. The EPS Operator shall provide the Interconnection Customer an executed Interconnection Agreement within two (2an average of five (5) Business Days after receiving a signed Interconnection Agreement from the Interconnection Customer. - F. The EPS Operator shall install (if necessary) and configure any meters required for operation of the Generating Facility within twentyan average oftwenty (20) working days after the Interconnection Customer signs the executed Interconnection Agreement, provided that the Interconnection Application included such a request, - G. After the Interconnection Agreement is signed by the Parties, the interconnection of the Microgrid shall proceed under the provisions of the Interconnection Agreement, except to the extent these Regulations remain applicable, including, but not limited to, Section 1.39Section 5.04, Section 1.41Section 5.06, Section 1.42Section 5.07, Section 1.46Section 5.11 and OArticle 6.

-SECTION 5.02.
+SECTION 1.37.
 Energy Bureau's Approval for Microgrids Above 5 MW

-For Microgrids with an Export Capacity above 5 MW, after the Facilities Study has been completed according to Section 4.05, the Interconnection Customer or the EPS Operator shall submit the completed System Impact Study and Facility Study to the Energy Bureau for approval.
-If approved by the Energy Bureau, the EPS Operator shall issue the corresponding Interconnection Agreement in accordance with Section 5.01, as applicable.
+For Microgrids with an Export Capacity above 5 MW, after the Facilities Study has been completed according to Section 1.35Section 4.05, the Interconnection Customer or the EPS Operator shall submit the completed System Impact Study and Facility Study to the Energy Bureau for approval.
+If approved by the Energy Bureau, the EPS Operator shall issue the corresponding Interconnection Agreement in accordance with Section 1.36Section 5.01, as applicable.

-SECTION 5.03.
+SECTION 1.38.
 Time Frames and Extensions

-A. The EPS Operator shall make Reasonable Efforts to meet all time frames provided in these Regulations.
-If the EPS Operator cannot meet a deadline provided herein, it shall notify the Interconnection Customer and the Energy Bureau, explain the reason for the failure to meet the deadline, and provide an

-- estimated time by which it will complete the applicable interconnection procedure in the process. - B. The Energy Bureau may fine the EPS Operator one thousand dollars (\$1,000) per day if it fails to comply with the time frames and other requirements of this Regulation.
-The Energy Bureau also maintains the authority to impose other applicable fines or administrative penalties to enforce its orders and regulations. - C. For all applicable time frames described in this Regulation, the Interconnection Customer may request in writing one extension equivalent to half of the time originally allotted (e.g., ten (10) Business Days for a twenty (20) Business Day original time frame).
+- A. The EPS Operator shall make Reasonable Efforts to meet all time frames provided in these Regulations.
+If the EPS Operator cannot meet a deadline provided herein, it shall notify the Interconnection Customer and the Energy Bureau, explain the reason for the failure to meet the deadline, and provide an estimated time by which it will complete the applicable interconnection procedure in the process. - B. The Energy Bureau may fine the EPS Operator one thousand dollars (\$1,000) per day if it fails to comply with the time frames and other requirements of this Regulation-if it can be shown that the EPS Operator was negligent in fulfilling its duties.
+The Energy Bureau also maintains the authority to impose other applicable fines or administrative penalties to enforce its orders and regulations. - C. For all applicable time frames described in this Regulation, the Interconnection Customer may request in writing one will be granted an automatic extension equivalent to half of the time originally allotted (e.g., ten (10) Business Days for a twenty (20) Business Day original time frame).
 No further extensions shall be granted absent a Force Majeure Event or other similarly extraordinary circumstances.

-SECTION 5.04.
+SECTION 1.39.
 Interconnection Metering and Telemetry

-For a Generating Facility with a capacity of over 1 MW interconnected with the Transmission System, the Interconnection Customer is responsible for providing, installing, and maintaining two power meters at the Point of Common Coupling for exclusive use of the EPS Operator; one located at the exit of the generator for the measurement of its production, instantaneous power (active and reactive) and power factor; and the other meter for metering instantaneous power (active and reactive) of the Energy Storage system.
+For a Generating Facility with a Nameplate capacity of over 1 MW interconnected with the Transmission System, the Interconnection Customer is responsible for providing, installing, and maintaining two power meters at the Point of Common Coupling for exclusive use of the EPS Operator; one located at the exit of the generator for the measurement of its production, instantaneous power (active and reactive) and power factor; and the other meter for metering instantaneous power (active and reactive) of the Energy Storage system.
 All Metering needed shall be installed at the Interconnection Customer's expense in accordance with local regulatory requirements or the EPS Operator's specifications.
 The EPS Operator provides the specification of these meters and equipment to use for communication with the SCADA system.
 The meters will energize through a current transformer (CT) and potential transformer (PT) with metering measurement class.
 The meter of the Energy Storage system must provide as a minimum the following digital signals: